japaf/foamgen/docs/source/developer/contribute.rst

 Contributing
 ============

-Contributions are most welcome and can be in the form of feedback, code or documentation.
+Contributions are most welcome and can be in the form of feedback, code, or documentation.

 Roadmap